-Light bushcraft activities are a fantastic way of building confidence and self sufficiency.
-We’re not talking about survival skills in case your kids were dropped off on a desert island, but the confidence gained in creating a fire from scratch that everyone can use to cook their meal for the evening is hard to find elsewhere.
+Taking part in outdoor activities as a family are a fantastic way of building confidence and self-sufficiency.
+We’re not talking about survival skills in case your kids were dropped off on a desert island, but the confidence gained in themselves from pushing

-With very little effort and simple tools, you can create somethings real and useful together.
 Kids will have an achievement to be proud of.
-Fire making is no longer an essential life skill for most of us, but confidence, self sufficiency and teamwork most certainly are.
-Universities and Employers are continue to demand these skills and attitudes from a generation who seldom have had outdoor adventure and play as a core part of their childhood.
+Building confidence, self-sufficiency and teamwork most certainly are key skills for young people to develop.
+Universities and Employers are continuing to demand these skills and attitudes from a generation who seldom have had an outdoor adventure and play as a core part of their childhood.

 An extensive review of UK-centric research undertaken by Jon Barrett for the Foundation for Outdoor Adventure supports the theory that time spent in the natural environment engaging in outdoor adventure activities can have significant mental and physical health benefits – boosting self-esteem and self-confidence.

-A Natural England survey of 10 thousand people in England suggests that lower mental distress and wellbeing is found when livingin urban areas with green space, and that for children, access to green spaces reduces the liklihood of behavioural issues.
+A Natural England survey of 10 thousand people in England suggests that lower mental distress and wellbeing is found when living in urban areas with green space and that for children, access to green spaces reduces the likelihood of behavioural issues.
 Unsurprisingly a Sport England study revealed that 92% outdoors sector of people take part in in the outdoors to relax and de-stress.

 A new setting with less stress allows family bonds to strengthen